 Even though there have been calls for interpreters and captions when important information are shared, it seems that these are somewhat neglected when attempting to relay the message to as many people as possible.

-Only, for those who are d/Deaf, they are ignored.
+Only, for those who are deaf, they are ignored.

 You can listen to the podcast…